mkosir/typescript-style-guide/README.md

 Import paths can be relative, starting with `./` or `../`, or the can be absolute `common/components`.

 Relative imports `./myCustomHook` must be used when importing files within the same feature, as it allows moving feature across the codebase without introducing changes in these imports.
-Absolute imports `common/components` must be used when in all other cases.
+Absolute imports `common/components` must be used in all other cases.

 ### Project Structure